HamSCI/hamsci_LSTID_detection/README.md

 * Bill Engelke AB4EJ
 * Mary Lou West KC2NMC

-To facilitate climatological studies of amateur radio-observed LSTIDs, a new, fully-automated detection and measurement algorithm was developed for this study.
-Briefly, amateur radio data is first gridded into 10 km x 1 min bins.
-After re-scaling, smoothing, and thresholding, a column-wise percentile is used to identify the bottom edge first-hop skip distance.
-A 15 min rolling coefficient of variation $CV = \sigma/\mu$ is computed on the raw detected edge for use as a quality parameter.
-The largest contiguous time period between 1330 and 2230 UTC where $CV < 0.5$ is selected.
-The raw detected edge within this time period is detrended using a least-squares best-fit second degree polynomial; a $1 < T < 4.5$ hr bandpass filter is then applied.

 # Requirements
 This code was tested on an x86 Ubuntu 22.04 LTS Linux machine with python v3.11.9 and the following libraries:
 ```